andylovecloud/Python/README.md

 # Python
+## BasicDataAnalysis is the thing I learnt in 1st year

+## Data-Processing is the thing I learnt in 2nd year
 TOPIC 0: Recap on Jupyter Notebooks and some Python structures This section provides a recap of the core concepts you’ve already covered in your first year of Python programming.